Cubxfy/AC920_line-following-bot/README.md

 # line-following-bot

 # What is this?
-This is a simple line following robot.
+This is a simple line following robot, made as the culminating project for Robotics for Sustainable Economic Growth around the World CREATE course hosted by the University of Toronto.
 It uses three IR sensors to pathfind, and uses one hypersonic sensor to achieve basic object detection.

 # How to use the code
 - make sure your pin connections are set to the right sockets